techkoala/techkoala.github.io/how_https_works/index.md

 通过 `Client Certificate`

+{{< admonition quote >}}
-> This message conveys the client’s certificate chain to the server; the server will use it when verifying the CertificateVerify message (when the client authentication is based on signing) or calculating the premaster secret (for non-ephemeral Diffie- Hellman).
+This message conveys the client’s certificate chain to the server; the server will use it when verifying the CertificateVerify message (when the client authentication is based on signing) or calculating the premaster secret (for non-ephemeral Diffie- Hellman).
 The certificate MUST be appropriate for the negotiated cipher suite’s key exchange algorithm, and any negotiated extensions.
+{{< / admonition >}}

 ### Alert protocol 有什么作用？

 `Closure Alerts`：防止 `Truncation Attack`

+{{< admonition quote >}}
-> In a truncation attack, an attacker inserts into a message a TCP code indicating the message has finished, thus preventing the recipient picking up the rest of the message.
+In a truncation attack, an attacker inserts into a message a TCP code indicating the message has finished, thus preventing the recipient picking up the rest of the message.
 To prevent this, SSL from version v3 onward has a closing handshake, so the recipient knows the message has not ended until this has been performed.
+{{< / admonition >}}

 Error Alerts：错误处理